Paketche/Game-Of-Life/README.md

 This repository contains a Java implementation of Conway's Game Of Life.
 The implantation includes an user interface that allows for the visualisation of the separate states of the game of life.

+# Running the game

+To build the project and run it simply open a terminal and `gradle run`.
+Alternatively if you do not have gradle installed use the gradle wrapper: `gradlew run`.

 # Rules of Game of life

 A the Game of Life  consists of an plane on which multiple cells are place.
 Each cell is meant to represent a living organism.